-17 Jan 2018 Update: Government blocks pro-life organizations from Canada Summer Jobs grant
+17 Jan 2018 Radio Ads: Canada Summer Jobs Attestation

 The Canadian government spends millions of dollars each year on the Canada Summer Jobs initiative.
 This program allows employers to apply for wage subsidies to hire students.
 The program is open to both not-for-profits and businesses.
 The objective is to give students meaningful summer work experience and to support organizations that provide community services.